Turcotte Shooting Facility

-In addition to our Handgun Classes, including the Enhanced Carry Permit Class, being offered at Turcotte on the 1st, 3rd, and 4th Wednesdays of each month, in April, we started offering classes on Tuesdays, as well, to give folks more opportunities to take one of our classes.
-What follows is our May - early June Class Schedule for Turcotte, then a listing of the type of classes that we are offering.
+Handgun classes, including the Enhanced Carry Permit Class, are being offered at Turcotte on Tuesdays and Wednesdays, of the 2nd and 3rd weeks of each month.
+What follows is our Class Schedule for Turcotte, then a listing of the type of classes that we are offering.
 If you need more information or wish to sign up for one of our classes, please email us (at Steve.Moore@wfp.ms.gov).
 Please do not delay, as classes are rapidly filling!

 - November 12: Enhanced Carry Permit Class: ($107.00)

 - November 19: Basic Handgun 100 Class: ($17.66)

 - December 10: Basic Handgun 100 Class: ($17.66) [Class is Full]

 - December 17: Basic Handgun 200 Class: ($17.66)

 - January 14: Enhanced Carry Permit Class: ($107.00)